 Considering the fact that large area formation and roll-to-roll (R2R) processing can be done by inkjet printing, it can be a good choice for preparing homogeneous and thin layers for constructing OPV modules.

 In these sections were presented the most widely used technics for solution-processed thin layer (particularly for OPV).
 Others printing and coating techniques could be used for the deposition of OPV layers.
 Interested readers should consult references presented at the end of this article.

-Doctor blading, spray-coating, slot-die coating, screen-printing, flexographic printing, gravure printing and inkjet-printing could be adapted for manufacturing line.
+Doctor blading, spray-coating, slot-die coating, screen-printing, flexographic printing, gravure printing, and inkjet-printing could be adapted for the manufacturing line.
 Two main manufacturing ways could be distinguished for large scale production: sheet-to-sheet (S2S) and roll-to-roll (R2R).

 For S2S process, the substrate, flexible or rigid, is a discrete sheet.
 S2S is suitable for the fabrication ofOPV modules, for instance for Internet of Things (IoTs) applications (lien vers la première newsletter : à verifier).